Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 Docs on Rich text react renderer https://github.com/contentful/rich-text/tree/master/packages/rich-text-react-renderer.

-When querying for Rich Text fields use the JSON field, this retrieves the full JSON associated to the field.
+When querying for Rich Text fields use the JSON field, this retrieves the full JSON associated with the field.

 Inside the `renderNodes` object, we use the `[BLOCKS.EMBEDDED_ENTRY]: node => {}` key to be able to handle when a block embedded component is used.
 A simple node object example is shown below (sys emptied as not needed for example).